The Texas Small Farmers and Ranchers Community Based Organization (TSFR/CBO)

 the USDA had failed to process subsequent complaints about racial discrimination.

-Communication – To develop and deliver effective communication strategies to promote USDA outreach efforts that provides access to USDA wide program related information, communication vehicles and resources
+Communication – To develop and deliver effective communication that provides access to agriculture related information and resources.

-Education and Training – To develop and deliver effective education and training that serves as a linkage to USDA wide programs
+Education and Training – To develop and deliver effective education and training to build sustainable enterprises.

-Program Delivery & Customer Service – To develop, manage, coordinate and support national level outreach initiatives, programs and activities that provide information and technical assistance and to underserved USDA constituents.
+Program Delivery & Customer Service – To develop, manage, coordinate and support outreach initiatives, programs and activities that provide information and technical assistance.